zecasantanna/slcc_css/week-01b-fonts-colors/README.md

 ## Tips & Resources

 - Use Colorzilla plugin to pick nice colors from other websites.
-You can find inspiration [here](http://www.flatuicolorpicker.com/).
+You can find inspiration [here](http://www.flatuicolorpicker.com/) and [here](https://color.adobe.com)
 - Pick your fonts on [google fonts](https://www.google.com/fonts)
 - On Google fonts, **Open Sans** is the standard choice for core texts. **Varela** & **Montserrat** are elegant candidates for headers.